We all must answer one day to our God, the Creator of the universe and all that is in it!

 Rom 1:18-25 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness, 19 because that which is known about God is evident within them; for God made it evident to them.
 20 For since the creation of the world His invisible attributes, His eternal power and divine nature, have been clearly seen, being understood through what has been made, so that they are without excuse.

 Nothing and no one compares to our Creator!
-The One who created all things is FAR ABOVE what He has created!
+The One who created all things is FAR ABOVE what He has created, and that includes all of us!

 But how can we sinners be justified in front of such a Holy and All-powerful God?!